-For you to get from the old town or the Bahnofquai (Tram stop near the main train station) to Zürich West you can take the tram no. 4 and it will take you there in 10 minutes.
+For you to get from the old town or the Bahnofquai (Tram stop near the main train station) to the hotel Renaissance you can take the tram no. 4 and it will take you to your hotel in 10 minutes.
 If you are taking the tram from the old town ie. either from the stop Rathhaus or Helmas, then it will take about 19 minutes, but its a beautiful tram ride.
 You should get down on the stop Technopark and the Renaissance is just behind the tram stop.
 So in the picture below you see you have to take the tram which says on the top screen --> Zürich, Bahnof Altstetten Nord.
 Thats the tram you get in but lets say if you took the wrong tram by mistake in the wrong direction.
 No problem at all, you can get down at some other stop, explore that area, get your lunch or a drink and then cross over and take the direction in the opposite direction.
 If you get lost then its also OK because you will see something more and that adrenaline will go high!
 Which I think is the whole point of travel!
 Would you agree with me here!
 And then you can always ask the people.
 Almost everyone speaks English here in Zürich and they are very happy to speak and practice their English with people whose Mother tongue is English.
 When I travel for me the best thing is to talk to the local people!

 Actually you can also very well walk from the main train station to your hotel.
 You reach the Swiss National museum which is right behind the main train station called as the Hauptbahnof or the Central Station.
 Then you walk along the river Limmat all the way to Zürich West.
 Its a flat 20-25 minutes walk and its lovely.
 You can walk all along the river and there are also trees by the side of the river and you see a little bit of a different kind of area which is the industrial area.